DevExpress/devextreme-documentation/concepts/05 Widgets/TextBox/20 Specify a Mask for the Input.md

 A mask defines a pattern for the **TextBox** value.
-You can specify the mask using the [mask](/api-reference/10%20UI%20Widgets/dxTextEditor/1%20Configuration/mask.md '/Documentation/ApiReference/UI_Widgets/dxTextBox/Configuration/#mask') option.
+You can specify the mask using the [mask](/api-reference/10%20UI%20Widgets/dxTextEditor/1%20Configuration/mask.md '/Documentation/ApiReference/UI_Widgets/dxTextBox/Configuration/#mask') property.
 A mask can contain the following elements.

 <table class="dx-table">
     <tr>